openshift/enhancements/enhancements/management-workload-partitioning.md

 8. The kubelet advertises `cpu.workload.openshift.io/management`
    extended resources on the node based on the number of CPUs in the host.
 9. The kubelet reads static pod definitions.
-It replaces the `cpus` requests with `cpu.workload.openshift.io/management` requests of the same value and adds the `cpu.workload.openshift.io/{container-name}` annotations for CRI-O with the same values.
+It replaces the `cpu` requests with `cpu.workload.openshift.io/management` requests of the same value and adds the `cpu.workload.openshift.io/{container-name}` annotations for CRI-O with the same values.
-10. Something schedules a regular pod with the `workload.openshift.io/management` label in a namespace with the `workload.openshift.io/management` label.
+10. Something schedules a regular pod with the `workload.openshift.io/target=management` label in a namespace with the `workload.openshift.io/allowed=management` label.
 11. The admission hook modifies the pod, replacing the CPU requests with `cpu.workload.openshift.io/management` requests and adding the `cpu.workload.openshift.io/{container-name}` annotations for